-Did you know children’s classical literature is available for free on a web site?
-Dr. Doolittle, The Wonderful Wizard of Oz, and The Velveteen Rabbit and hundreds more are available to the public as free downloads via Project Gutenberg.
+There is a free online library of children’s classic literature available to you that you may not even be aware of!
+Dr. Doolittle, The Wonderful Wizard of Oz, The Velveteen Rabbit, and hundreds more are available to the public as free downloads via Project Gutenberg.

 Project Gutenberg is an online resource, housing more than 45,000 eBooks, including a sizable library of children’s classical literature by some of the world’s most beloved authors.
 The stories can be downloaded to read on your computer, an e-reader, or other mobile device and some of the stories can be downloaded as audio books.

 As a reading specialist, people often ask me my opinion regarding the intersection of technology and reading.
 While not all technology is good technology, all reading is good reading.
 I’ve told parents whether their children are reading the cereal box, a letter from Grandma, or a comic book, it doesn’t matter—they’re reading.
 Our job as educators is to encourage that and provide students with access to what they love to read, and if what they love to read is available on an e-reader, then so be it.